irausch25/CS4641-Project/index.md

 - **Implementation Details**: We implemented BERT by fine-tuning a pre-trained model on our dataset.
 Using the transformer package, we created a BERT model class, with a BERT-specific tokenizer.
 Following our data preprocessing, we trained the model using the Adam optimizer with 3 epochs.

 - **Rationale**: BERT has revolutionized the field of NLP through its deep contextual understanding, which is critical for tasks like emotion detection where context significantly influences meaning [7].
-Unlike our earlier models which struggled with capturing nuanced meanings due to their reliance on static word embeddings, BERT's bidirectional architecture allows it to consider the entire context of a word within it’s sentence, leading to more accurate and contextually deep representations.
+Unlike our earlier models which struggled with capturing nuanced meanings due to their reliance on static word embeddings, BERT's bidirectional architecture allows it to consider the entire context of a word within its sentence, leading to more accurate and contextually deep representations.
 Emotions in text can be subtle and heavily context-dependent; BERT's design to capture this context makes it a powerful tool for our problem.

 ### Evaluation and Initial Goals:

-Each model was evaluated based on accuracy, precision, and F1-score.
+Each model was evaluated based on accuracy, precision, and F1 score.
 These evaluations helped us understand the strengths and weaknesses of each approach in the context of our dataset and project goals.

 From our research, our project goals are to reach or beat the following metrics: